 - Gas cylinders: Cylinders that are no longer required should be returned to the supplier.
 Please refer to the Health & Safety pages for further information.

 - Glass: Glass bottles and jars should be placed in glass waste bins where available.
+If you are planning an event in your office and know there will be a significant amount of glass waste, please get in touch with the Estates & Facilities help desk at email@example.com to arrange a collection.
 All colours are accepted, and they are sorted after collection.
 Where no glass bins are available, glass bottles and jars should be placed in general waste.
 Glass types not accepted in glass waste bins are: window glass, car glass, glass from light bulbs or fluorescent tubes, or any other type of tempered or chemically treated glass.

 - Gloves: Uncontaminated plastic and rubber gloves should be placed in general waste.
 For gloves in labs, please refer to the Health & Safety pages.